nerditation/open-remote-distrobox/README.md

-however, this has the drawback that if you changed the host environment variables, the change will not be applied to the remote server. in such cases, you need to run the command `open-remote-distrobox.delete-control-script` manually, which will delete the existing control script so a new script will be generated next time you connect to the guest.
+however, this has the drawback that if you changed the host environment variables, the change will not be applied to the remote server. in such cases, you need to run the command `open-remote-distrobox.cleanup-session-files` manually, which will delete the existing control script so a new script will be generated next time you connect to the guest.